-I personally gave up drinking coffee altogether (back in my college days working 3 jobs – and one of which being sales – I could put down four coffees a day with no effect, but I digress).
+I gave up drinking coffee altogether (back in my college days, working three jobs – one of which was sales – I could put down four coffees a day with no effect, but I digress).

 Reusable Shopping Bags

 Besides the stylish look and ease of carrying groceries with our BAGGU® Duck Bags, reusable bags are a great way to save money.

 Before, I would fill up all our Duck Bags and then have more plastic/paper bags from the store for the rest of the items purchased.

-My husband is from Europe and it’s customary to go to the market or store daily for food you need so we sort of adopted this concept.
+My husband is from Europe, and it’s customary to go to the market or store daily for food you need, so we sort of adopted this concept.

 Never Shop While Hungry

-(On the other side of the spectrum, don’t go shopping when extremely full either – nothing will look appealing and you may find yourself wandering the store with a semi-empty cart.)
+(On the other side of the spectrum, don’t go shopping when extremely full either – nothing will look appealing, and you may find yourself wandering the store with a semi-empty cart.)

-I did a test before and I buy $60 or more in food when I go to the store hungry.
+I did a test before, and I buy $60 or more in food when I go to the store hungry.

 Buy One, Donate One

 So if I buy a pair of shoes, I donate an old pair I have at home.

 Don’t Rush to Buy that New Car

-I paid off my 2005 Dodge Durango 6 months ago and having no car payments is amazing.
+I paid off my 2005 Dodge Durango 6 months ago, and having no car payments is amazing.

-Now, I may not be driving the flashiest car and yes, I dream about buying my Range Rover Evoque someday soon, but for now, my truck runs great and I’m saving $270 a month.
+Now, I may not be driving the flashiest car, and yes, I dream about buying my Range Rover Evoque someday soon, but for now, my truck runs great, and I’m saving $270 a month.

 Pay At Least the Interest on Student Loans

-I am not a financial advisor so I encourage you to speak with one to create the best plan of action for your situation.
-This is just what I did.
+I am not a financial advisor, so I encourage you to speak with one to create the best action plan for your situation.

 Hit the Gym

-Yes, again, you may be spending $25 a month for your gym membership, but in the long run you will save money.
+Yes, again, you may be spending $25 a month for your gym membership, but in the long run, you will save money.

-This means, less doctor visits and long term prevention from other bigger health issues – all saving me money.
+This means fewer doctor visits and long-term prevention from other bigger health issues – all saving me money.

 Change Your Thinking